teijatestaaja/kotlin-self-study/README.md

 I have not particularly enjoyed Android testing nor the IDEs such as Android Studio, but I hope this learning process will make things related to Android more likeable.
 I'll start from zero with Kotlin, since I don't have any previous experience related to it.

-So, this is a test engineer’s learning diary to Kotlin.
-Let's start with the basics.
+So, to follow the project, see the test engineer’s [learning diary to Kotlin](kotlin-learning-diary).